SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 The pipeline consists of different steps responsible for a single task.
 The steps themselves are grouped thematically into different stages.
 For example, early in the pipeline, the ABAP Environment system needs to be created and the communication needs to be set up.
 This is done in the “Prepare System” stage.
 You can read more about the different stages in the ABAP Environment Pipeline [documentation](https://sap.github.io/jenkins-library/pipelines/abapEnvironment/introduction/).

 There are two central systems involved in the build process.
 First, the ABAP Environment system.
 It is created during the pipeline and deleted in the end.
-All actions related to the ABAP source code are executed on this system, e.g. running checks with the ABAP Test Cockpit (ATC) or the physical build of the Software Components.
+All actions related to the ABAP source code are executed on this system, e.g. running checks with the ABAP Test Cockpit (ATC) or the physical build of the software components.
 There are two communication scenarios containing the different APIs of the ABAP Environment System: [Test Integration](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/b04a9ae412894725a2fc539bfb1ca055.html) and [Software Assembly Integration](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/b04a9ae412894725a2fc539bfb1ca055.html).
 Second, the Add-on Assembly Kit as a Service.
 This service is responsible for registering and publishing the software product.
 It is accessible via APIs with an S-User.
 All required API calls to both systems are built into the different pipeline steps and stages.